 #3 Factory Audits Are About More Than Product Quality

-One reason to conduct a factory audit can be to ensure a supplier operates above board.
+One reason to conduct a factory audit can be to ensure a supplier operates above the board.
 A social compliance audit, for example, helps you establish whether they comply with health, environmental, and safety standards.

 How to Prepare for a Factory Audit